|

 The club plans to increase its capacity to over 50,000.
 Owing to its location in a built-up part of London on a main road and next to two railway lines, fans can only enter the stadium through the Fulham Road entrances, which places severe constraints on expansion due to health and safety regulations.
 As a result, Chelsea have been linked with a move away from Stamford Bridge to sites including the Earls Court Exhibition Centre, Battersea Power Station and the Chelsea Barracks.
 However, the club have reiterated their desire to keep Chelsea at their current home.

-Chelsea's training ground is located in Cobham, Surrey.
-Chelsea moved to Cobham in 2004.
-Their previous training ground in Harlington was taken over by QPR in 2005 The new training facilities in Cobham were completed in 2007.
+Their previous training ground in Harlington was taken over by QPR in 2005 The

 V. Records